selvadurai/Pike-OS/README.md

 - Brave Browser stops sites from monitoring you and is AD free
 - Tor Browser changes your IP and region and lets you browse the internet 100% anonymous -Distrotubes Xmonad Window manager, makes it easy to align multiple windows/programs
-- Do not need to install to run the operating system (Live CD) -Virus-free don't be afraid to stream movies from those sites that have viruses.
+- Do not need to install to run the operating system -Virus-free don't be afraid to stream movies from those sites that have viruses.
 - Runs on Open Source and Free Software
 - APT-GET package manager